kpcyrd/ipfs-mirror/README.md

 ## Abstract

-ipfs-mirror mostly mimics `ipfs add -r`, except that you can control if it's going to recalculate a hash or use a cached hash.
-This is useful if you have a large volume of files and you already know which files don't change their content and therefore don't need to be recalculate a hash.
+ipfs-mirror mostly mimics `ipfs add -r`, except that you have cache control with a list of known mutable files.
+If you add a folder for the first time while using a cache, it's adding the file to ipfs, then store the hash in leveldb.
+When mirroring the folder again, it's using the hashes found in leveldb, unless it's marked as dynamic file, which are always re-added.

+This is useful when mirroring large files into ipfs of which most don't need to be re-hashed.

 Add a folder to ipfs recursively:
 ```
 ipfs-mirror mirror --cache ~/.ipfs-mirror debian/ 2>/dev/null
 ```

-Add a folder to ipfs, cache every file by name:
+Add a folder to ipfs, cache every file by path:
 ```
 ipfs-mirror mirror --cache ~/.ipfs-mirror debian/ 2>/dev/null
 ```